obiwanjacobi/LogicLang/source/Jacobi.LogicLang/Jacobi.CuplLang/readme.md

 For each logic equation in the CUPL file, a `AstEquation` instance is created.
 An equation contains the symbol name and the expression.

-TODO: combine `Append` equations on the same symbol.

 ### `AstExpression`

 A hierarchy of `AstExpression` instances represent a single logic equation in the CUPL file.